St Augustine Pirate And Treasure Museum975 Votes Currently Closed

 Feel cobblestones beneath your feet and hear Caribbean birds screeching overhead in the simulated city of Port Royal, a popular pirate destination.
 Smell the scent of tobacco and butter rum as it wafts through the air.
 Captain Thomas Tew’s treasure chest made of iron is there for you to see.
 It is the actual authenticated chest painted with flowers, birds and angels.
 The museum also includes a genuine Jolly Roger flag, a "Wanted" poster for the capture of pirate Captain Henry Every and the ship log from Captain Kidd's final journey.

-St Augustine Pirate And Treasure Museum Information
+St Augustine Pirate And Treasure Museum Travel Tips

 - They have annual passes as well, which can be bought at the Treasure Shoppe and costs $ 39.99 for an individual and $ 79.99 for a family pass with 2 minor children.